Resident Evil: Revelations: HD version

-A HD version of Revelations was released for Microsoft Windows, PlayStation 3, Wii U, and Xbox 360 in North America on May 21, 2013, and in Europe on May 24, 2013.
+An HD version of Revelations, also referred to as the "Unveiled Edition", was released for Microsoft Windows, PlayStation 3, Wii U, and Xbox 360 in North America on May 21, 2013, and in Europe on May 24, 2013.
 It features enhanced HD graphics and lighting, additional Raid Mode content such as weapons and characters, and a new difficulty mode which remixes enemy and item placement in the single-player campaign.
 The additional graphical fidelity on home consoles also allowed developers to increase the level of details on enemies.
 Although the HD version does not support the 3D capabilities of the Nintendo 3DS, the Wii U version supports Miiverse functionality and offers additional features for the Wii U GamePad, including dual screen gameplay and Off-TV Play.
 The HD version was released for PlayStation 4 and Xbox One in Japan on August 31, 2017, and in North America and Europe on August 29, 2017.
 A Nintendo Switch version was released on November 28, 2017.

 Critical reception towards the HD version was not as positive.
 IGN criticised it for its dated graphics and uneven controls, saying that it is "simply out of its element", while Eurogamer criticised the slow character movement, but acknowledged that the game stands out compared to earlier entries in the main Resident Evil series.
 In 2016, readers of the Japanese video game magazine Famitsu selected Revelations as the sixth most memorable game for PlayStation 3.
 Upon release, the HD version topped the UK charts for the week ending May 25, 2013.
 As of March 2019, the PlayStation 3, Xbox 360, Wii U, and Microsoft Windows versions combined had sold 1.9 million copies worldwide.
 As of February 2018, the PlayStation 4, Xbox One, and Nintendo Switch versions combined had sold 500,000 copies.
 A sequel, Resident Evil: Revelations 2, was released in 2015.